david-wallace-croft/cargo-lambda-prototype/README.md

 ```
 aws lambda delete-function --function-name cargo-lambda-prototype
 ```
+- Wait a bit for the Lambda function to be deleted
 - Delete the CFn stack with the Lambda execution role
 ```
 aws cloudformation delete-stack --stack-name cargo-lambda-prototype